Mariga Guinness: Life in Ireland

 The couple moved to Ireland in 1955 where they rented Carton House, County Kildare.
 They shared a love of Georgian architecture which resulted in them buying Leixlip Castle in 1958, and establishing the Irish Georgian Society on 21 February the same year.
 Through the society they campaigned for the restoration and protection of architectural sites such as Mountjoy Square, the gateway to the Dromana estate in County Waterford, the Tailors' Hall in Dublin, and Conolly's Folly in County Kildare.
 In 1967 they bought Castletown House, also in County Kildare, with a plan to restore it, and make it a base for the Irish Georgian Society.

 During the 1960s Leixlip Castle was a hub for those interested in architecture and conservation, and the Guinnesses worked hands-on on a range of projects.
 By 1969, their marriage was in difficulties and Mariga moved to London.
 She later moved to Glenarm, County Antrim to live with Hugh O'Neill, and when that relationship ended, she returned to Leixlip Castle, but a divorce was finalised in 1981.
 Having lived in Dublin for a time, she rented Tullynisk House, the dower house of Birr Castle in County Offaly in 1983.
 Guinness became isolated and developed a problem with alcohol.
 While returning to Ireland from Wales on a car ferry on 8 May 1989 she had a massive heart attack which was compounded by a reaction to an injection of penicillin.
-She was buried at Conolly's Folly.
+She was buried at Conolly's Folly near Castletown.

 Descendants

+Mariga and Desmond had two children, Marina and Patrick.
+Marina is a patron of the arts and of Irish musicians including Glen Hansard, Damien Rice, and the band Kíla.
+Marina has three children of her own: Patrick (by Stewart Copeland of The Police), Violet (by photographer Perry Ogden), and Finbar (by record producer Denny Cordell).
 Through Patrick, Mariga became grandmother of the fashion model Jasmine Guinness.
-Her daughter Marina is a patron of the arts and of Irish musicians including Glen Hansard, Damien Rice, and the band Kíla.
-Marina has three children of her own: Patrick (by Stewart Copeland of The Police), Violet (by photographer Perry Ogden), and Finbar (by record producer Denny Cordell).